-There are a number of cat repellent plants that actually work.
+There are a number of cat repellent plants that do actually work.
 Some of these plants will not only deter cats and other animals from entering your garden, but they will enhance the efficiency of your garden while adding to the overall appearance.
 Of course, this all really depends on choosing the right plants.
 Not every cat repellent plant actually works and it pays to know which do and which don’t before you litter your garden with them.
 Below, you will learn about the different types of cat repellent plants that actually work and how you and your garden can benefit from them.

 Understanding Why Cats Like Your Garden